Meet the Team

 Brianna has had extensive training in regulation tools, emotional identification and recognition.
 As a social worker, she firmly believes in the value of emotional-focused therapy and cognitive behavioral therapy as the most effective treatment modalities in treating behavioral health symptoms.

-In my spare time, I enjoy cooking, traveling, hiking and gardening with my beautiful 6-year-old son.
+In her spare time, she enjoys cooking, traveling, hiking and gardening with her beautiful 6-year-old son.